 Here are the broad rules:

 If it is not safe for a non-pregnant human, then it is not safe for a pregnant woman.
 Many studies have been performed on various skincare ingredients that may be potentially dangerous.
-Whilst it is not necessary to panic if you have been using them, I personally choose NOT to formulate with them.
+These ingredients are not recommended for human application due to their questionable safety profile.
+Whilst it is not necessary to panic if you have been using them, I personally choose not to formulate with them.
 This list includes, but it not limited to:

 - Parabens and other formaldehyde donor preservatives

 - Sodium laureth sulphate/SLS foaming agents

 A note on phthalates:

 Phthalates are solvents and fragrance additives.
 They are often not listed on labels as you are only required to list: ‘fragrance’ or ‘parfum’, and not the individual constituents of a fragrance.
 There have been findings that excess exposure phthalates during pregnancy can cause male infertility and ADHD in children.
 This is added to artificial fragrance to make the scent last longer.
 It is also used on hairsprays to make hair more bouncy and less ‘stiff’.
 Rest assured, I do not use phthalates or artificial fragrance in my formulations as I only use essential oils.